Preston Dennard: Regular season

+Playoffs

 Personal life

 After football, Dennard has engaged in private enterprises.
 He attended and graduated from the Columbia School of Broadcasting and has managed his own public speaking career.
 He coached at Cal State Fullerton and UNM for a short time, then went to work as a broadcaster.

 Dennard has volunteered for countless charities and served on a variety of boards.
 He is known throughout the Albuquerque community not only for his sports celebrity but also for his generous contributions to youth leadership programs, sports camps and clinics, celebrity tournaments, and drug prevention.
 In 2018, the Rams honored their past by honoring Dennard during a day of legends before a preseason game against the Oakland Raiders.